The vegan and environmental city sued by McDonald's

 I was in Tübingen for the first time eight years ago to visit a friend and, at first glance, the city looked like a fairy tale, with its idyllic landscape and youthful atmosphere — of the 90,000 residents, more than 27,000 are students at the University of Tübingen. .

-We cross rushing rivers, feast on Swabian specialties and travel to parties in buses full of students.
+We cross mighty rivers, feast on Swabian specialties and travel to parties in buses full of students.

 When I said goodbye to this peculiar city, I never imagined that years later I would return to live in it.